How a flower became the main character of the late Pleistocene

 Oxford English Dictionary

-Our flower became common in Europe during the during the last phase of the Pleistocene epoch (20.000 -12.000 years before present) when the climate was around around 5–10°C cooler and glaciers extended further south.
+Our flower became common in Europe during the last phase of the Pleistocene epoch (20.000 -12.000 years before present) when the climate was around around 5–10°C cooler and glaciers extended further south.
 It was one of the main species of the open steppe-tundra ecosystems that covered Central Europe at that time.
 Because the evidence of Dryas’ spread was crucial in determining the climatic conditions of this era, paleontologists have named three separate geological periods after this small flower: the Oldest Dryas, Older Dryas, and Younger Dryas:

 But how do we know where flowers grew thousands of years ago?